GoogleCloudPlatform/gke-networking-recipes/services/internal-lb-service/README.md

 deployment.apps/foo created
 ```

 3. It may take up to a minute for the pods to deploy and up to a few minutes for the internal IP address of the Service resource to be ready.
-Ensure [Google Cloud probers](https://cloud.google.com/load-balancing/docs/health-check-concepts#ip-ranges) are allowed in the VPC Firewall rules so health-checks can be used.
 Validate the progress and make sure that no errors are surfaced in the resource events.
+[Google Cloud health checks](https://cloud.google.com/load-balancing/docs/health-check-concepts#ip-ranges) are created within your VPC by the GKE Service controller so that health checks are allowed to reach your cluster.
+If the load balancer health checks appear to not be passing, check that the correct VPC firewall rules are installed.

 ```sh
 $ kubectl get deploy foo